 AI-created content for more streamlined marketing

-Perhaps the most obvious and most effective way of using AI currently is in AI-generated content.
+Perhaps the most obvious and most effective way of using AI is in AI-generated content.
 Every event marketer knows that crafting copy and communications - not to mention the content abstracts and panel questions - is a laborious process.
 A recent study by Harvard and Stanford University researchers suggests that using AI makes professionals 40% more productive when it comes to writing tasks - that’s 40% of your precious time you can get back to focus on making the event exceptional!

 Content creation is where AI is a particularly useful tool to have in your toolkit: it can craft compelling, relevant, and, most importantly, consistent, content, from press releases and social media posts to emails, speaker bios, and landing pages.
-In tests, ChatGPT produced some really tight, consistent copy for everything from emails, including early bird announcements and sponsor proposals, to questions for the particular set of speakers we gave it, on a certain panel topic.
+In tests, ChatGPT produced some tight, consistent copy for everything from emails, including early bird announcements and sponsor proposals, to questions for the particular set of speakers we gave it, on a certain panel topic.

 Creating AI-led videos for lead generation